spencerhurt/spencerhurt.github.io/_pages/photography.md

 I dabble in all sorts of photography, mostly focusing on <a href="/photography/#wildlife-photos">wildlife</a> and <a href="/photography/#plant-photos">plants</a>.
 Some of my better photos are shown below, but many more horrendous pictures end up on <a href="https://www.inaturalist.org/observations?place_id=any&user_id=spencer-hurt&verifiable=any">iNaturalist</a> and <a href="https://ebird.org/profile/MzY3MzY2MA">eBird</a>.
 I also infrequently take <a href="/photography/#astrophotography">astronomical photos</a>, some of which can be found on <a href="https://app.astrobin.com/u/shurt">my AstroBin page</a>.

+I recently started to explore historical aerial imagery <a href="https://earthexplorer.usgs.gov/">made available by the USGS</a>, and am experimenting with creating mosaics to visualize landscape-scale change in places near and dear to me.
+Two mosaics, one of the Ferris Dune Field and another of the West and Middle Fork Canyons of the Gila, are also <a href="/photography/#historical-aerial-mosaics">shown below</a> (albeit at vastly reduced resolution and image quality).

 ## Wildlife Photos

 {% include gallery id="gallery1" %}